itscodenation/.github/profile/README.md

 | [Fellowship II](https://github.com/itscodenation/curriculum-22-23/tree/main/FLW%20II) | The focus of this course is **Agency**.
 In this course, students will learn the fundamentals of<br>ReactJS, continue to develop their knowledge of computer science principles, enhance their<br>professional development skills, and increase their coding independence. |

 <br>

+*Note: The curriculum linked below is for the school year of 2022-2023.
+The curriculum for the 2023-2024 is still in progress - we will update the links by the start of programs.*

 Additional Resources: [Code Nation Wiki](https://github.com/itscodenation/curriculum-22-23/wiki)